aharelick/cis550-project/README.md

 # Nessie
 > Data lake management system.

 The final project for CIS550 (Database and Information Systems) at the University of Pennsylvania.
-The code we deployed on heroku and used in our demo can be found on the [deployed](https://github.com/aharelick/cis550-project/tree/deployed) branch.
+The code we deployed on heroku and used in our demo can be found in the *[nessie-webapp](https://github.com/aharelick/cis550-project/tree/deployed/nessie-webapp)* folder of the *[deployed](https://github.com/aharelick/cis550-project/tree/deployed)* branch.

 ## Running the Web Interface